doublebit/BitMigrateWP/README.md

 BitMigrateWP
 ===

-Automatic migration for WordPress websites
+Automatic migration-assistent for WordPress websites.

+===
+This plugin updates automatically all the links to match the new domain after migration.

 How to use